-Motivated by Cronon's observations, I formulate a conjecture on how the abundance of land in the West fostered pre-Civil War U.S. city formation and growth: Cronon's hinterland hypothesis.
+Motivated by Cronon's observations, in this paper, I formulate a conjecture on how the abundance of land in the West fostered pre-Civil War U.S. city formation and growth: Cronon's hinterland hypothesis.
 According to this hypothesis, the abundance of land attracted farmers to the West.
 Farmers brought their products to nearby trading places, helping these places develop into cities.
 The prosperity of these cities, in turn, contributed to aggregate U.S. growth.
-At the same time, it spread out to these cities' farm hinterlands, attracting even more people to the West.

 Besides rationalizing the westward expansion of U.S. economic activity and the rapid development of cities, the hinterland hypothesis has rich implications on how different elements of U.S. geography shaped growth.
-The first implication has to do with the effect of railroads.
+The first such implication has to do with the effect of railroads.
 Railroads, which started to be built in the early 1830s, increased the sizes of cities' potential farm hinterlands by decreasing the costs of inland trade.
-The hinterland hypothesis thus implies that railroads fostered city development and aggregate growth.
+The hinterland hypothesis thus suggests that railroads fostered city development and aggregate growth.
 A second implication of the hinterland hypothesis is that the shift of U.S. political borders to the West, which increased the country's land area by a factor of three, might have played a similar role as railroads.
-A third implication is that the growth of U.S. population, which decreased the amount of available land per capita, acted against urbanization and aggregate growth.
-The last implication is that international trade, which favored Eastern regions that had good access to trade with foreign markets, slowed down the westward expansion.
-At the same time, it might have fostered city development in the East.
-Hence, its effect on aggregate growth is ambiguous.
+A third implication is that international trade, which favored Eastern regions that had good access to trade with foreign markets, slowed down the westward expansion.
+At the same time, it might have fostered city development and growth in the East.

 In this paper, I conduct the first quantitative evaluation of the hinterland hypothesis and its implications on how geography shaped pre-Civil War U.S. growth.
-To this end, I first assemble a novel historical dataset that encompasses county, city and town population data from U.S. censuses between 1790 and 1860, data on the geographic location of waterways and railroads, changing U.S. political borders and agricultural productivity at a high spatial resolution.
+To this end, I first assemble a novel historical dataset that encompasses county, city and town population data from U.S. censuses between 1790 and 1860, data on the geographic location of waterways and railroads, changing U.S. political borders and agricultural productivity, all at a high spatial resolution.
 The data allow me to characterize the patterns of urbanization and city formation prior to the Civil War.
 I start by documenting the first-order feature of the data, consistent with the hinterland hypothesis: between 1790 and 1860, U.S. economic activity shifted substantially toward previously unoccupied land in the West.
 At the same time, the share of people living in cities increased by a factor of five.
-Also consistent with the hinterland hypothesis, I find that the vast majority of newly forming cities emerged at locations with good access to trade, such as near navigable rivers or railroads.
+Also consistent with the hinterland hypothesis, I find that the vast majority of newly forming cities emerged at locations with good access to trade, such as near navigable rivers.
 Using the data, I document further facts about the location patterns and the growth of cities.

-To quantify the importance of hinterlands in pre-Civil War U.S. development and city formation, I combine my high-resolution historical data with a dynamic quantitative model of economic geography.1 Studying the interaction between cities and their farm hinterlands calls for a model with two sectors: a farm and a non-farm sector.
+To rationalize and quantify the importance of hinterlands in pre-Civil War U.S. development and city formation, I combine my high-resolution historical data with a dynamic quantitative model of economic geography.
+Studying the interaction between cities and their farm hinterlands calls for a model with two sectors: a farm and a non-farm sector.
 Locations endogenously specialize in farm or non-farm activities in the model.
 The farm sector uses land and labor to produce a homogeneous good under constant returns to scale, and sells the good to consumers and to the non-farm sector.
 Firms in the non-farm sector combine the farm good with labor under economies of scale.
 They also hire workers to innovate, which leads to endogenous growth in their productivity.
 Due to scale economies and shipping costs, a large proportion of non-farm activities, and hence innovation, concentrate at a few locations with large population.
 In other words, cities form and develop endogenously.